emma-33/holbertonschool-higher_level_programming/python-data_structures/README.md

 Function 7 : adds 2 tuples
 Function 8 : returns a tuple with the length of a string and its first character
 Function 9 : finds the biggest integer of a list
+Function 10 : finds all multiples of 2 in a list